wardziniak/chessPuzzle/README.md

 # chessPuzzle

-App sovles more general of Eight queens puzzle.
+App sovles problem of placing chess pieces on chessboard - more general version of the eight queen problem (https://en.wikipedia.org/wiki/Eight_queens_puzzle).
-Instead Queens other chessmen might be used, ex.
-King, Knight, Bishop or Rook
+Instead Queens other chess pieces might be used, ex.
+King, Knight, Bishop or Rook.